|

 costumes parades at her school, but will replace

-them with fall-centered fun and educational
+them with fall related and educational

 activities.
 That's right, lets take everything